adelowo/portfolio/_posts/2017-07-06-mocking-go.md

 {% endhighlight %}

-While we have a functional connection to sqlite3, remember we still don't want to touch the database n the test suite..
+While we have a functional connection to sqlite3, remember we still don't want to touch the database in the test suite..

 {% highlight go %}